-Amici agree with plaintiffs that they are likely to succeed in showing that the challenged rule is both inconsistent with the text and purpose of the ACA and is arbitrary and capricious.
-See Motion for Preliminary Injunction at 12-32.
-In this brief, however, Amici highlight the harms that are all but certain to follow if the rule is allowed to stand.
-See id. at 32-39 (irreparable harm), 39-41 (balancing of the equities).
+Amici agree with plaintiffs that the challenged rule is both inconsistent with the text and purpose of the ACA and is arbitrary and capricious.
+See Motion for Summary Judgment at 37-45.
+In this brief, Amici highlight the harms that are all but certain to follow if the rule is allowed to stand.
 As detailed below, the availability of affordable, accessible, and adequate health insurance is critical to health outcomes.
 The challenged rule, however, ensures that a greater number of individuals will purchase plans that deny coverage for, and thereby deny access to, critical treatments if and when they are needed, and that individuals with existing health conditions will incur greater expense in accessing the treatment they need.
 In so doing, the rule poses a very real threat to the health of many millions of Americans.